 For current chemical engineering course descriptions and requirements, visit the UT Undergraduate Catalog.

 Applicants are initially admitted to the BS program as lower-division students.
 A lower-division student must apply for progression to upper-division status after completing CBE 201, CBE 235, CBE 240, and CBE 250 with a grade of C- or better in each course and an overall GPA of 2.3 or better.

 Progression of students to departmental courses numbered 301 and above is competitive and is based on capacity.
 Factors considered include overall grade point average, performance in selected lower-division courses, and evidence of satisfactory and orderly progress through the prescribed curriculum.

 There is considerable flexibility in the choice of technical electives, subject to the two restrictions noted below.
-Any course which might be relevant to your professional career can fulfill the technical elective requirement if approved by the department.
-Usually, however, technical electives are chosen from the areas of engineering, the physical sciences, the biological sciences, the natural sciences, mathematics and business-related areas.
-The two restrictions are that…
+Any course that might be relevant to your professional career can fulfill the technical elective requirement if approved by the department.
+Usually, however, technical electives are chosen from the areas of engineering, the physical sciences, the biological sciences, the natural sciences, mathematics, and business-related areas.
+The two restrictions are:

 - At least one course must be taken in Chemical and Biomolecular Engineering.

 - No more than one course may be taken in business-related areas unless the student is getting a business minor.

 Interested students are encouraged to select related technical electives and earn an appropriate minor.
 Requirements for minors are established by the programs offering the minors.
 Some examples of minors often pursued by BS ChE students include chemistry, math, business administration, reliability and maintainability, engineering entrepreneurship, engineering leadership honors, and others.
 Refer to the UT Undergraduate Catalog for a full list of minors offered by the University of Tennessee.